Trump Won’t ‘Shut Me Up’ Claims Elizabeth Warren After ‘Pocahontas’ Crack Leaves Her Spitting Tacks

-Elizabeth Warren was fuming when she took to the microphone to spew a rebuttal over Donald Trump’s ‘Pocahontas’ dig that he shared during an event today honoring Navajo “code talkers” from World War II.
+Elizabeth Warren was fuming when she took to the microphone to spew a rebuttal over Donald Trump’s “Pocahontas” dig that he shared during an event today honoring Navajo “code talkers” from World War II.
 While Trump never mentioned Warren by name, she apparently knew exactly who he meant by the comment, which was awkwardly received by the audience at the time.

 Trump, who is famous for giving out nicknames, like “Crooked Hillary,” coined this name after learning of Warren’s self-proclaimed Native American heritage.
-According to The Hill, Trump has repeatedly used this nickname for Warren in the past.
+According to the Hill, Trump has repeatedly used this nickname for Warren in the past.

 The nickname grew out of what was uncovered during her run for Senate in 2012 and it was brought up during that campaign by her Republican opponent, Scott Brown.
 Her opponent questioned her integrity after finding out she claimed to have Native American blood running through her veins.